-- the resolutions and supporting information distributed are sufficiently detailed, comprehensive and specific to allow shareholders to form a view on all matters to be considered at the meeting - any deadline for shareholders to give notice of their intention to attend the meeting is set as close to the date of the meeting as possible - the members of the board of directors and the chairman of the nomination committee attend the general meeting - the general meeting is able to elect an independent chairman for the general meeting

-Shareholders should be able to vote on each individual matter, including on each individual candidate nominated for election.
+- the resolutions and supporting information distributed are sufficiently detailed, comprehensive and specific to allow shareholders to form a view on all matters to be considered at the meeting - any deadline for shareholders to give notice of their intention to attend the meeting is set as close to the date of the meeting as possible - the members of the board of directors and the chairman of the nomination committee attend the general meeting - -the general meeting is able to elect an independent chairman for the general meeting - Shareholders should be able to the shareholders may vote on each individual matter of the proposals to be considered, including on each individual candidate nominated for election.
 Shareholders who cannot attend the meeting should be given the opportunity to vote.
-The company should design the form for the appointment of a proxy to make voting on each individual matter possible and should nominate a person who can act as a proxy for shareholders.
+The company should design the form for the appointment of a proxy to make voting on each individual matter possible and should nominate voting for individual candidates in elections - a person is appointed who can act as a proxy for the shareholders-if advance voting is not available